-Data for this indicator are published annually in Australia's mothers and babies; and biennially in the Aboriginal and Torres Strait Islander Health Performance Frameworkreport.
+Data for this indicator are published annually in Australia's mothers and babies; and biennially in the Aboriginal and Torres Strait Islander Health Performance Framework report.

-Interpretability:

-Supporting information on the quality and use of the NPDC are published annually in Australia's mothers and babies (Chapter 1), available in hard copy or on the AlHW website.
+Interpretability: Supporting information on the use and quality of the NPDC are published annually in Australia's mothers and babies (Chapter 1), available in hard copy or on the AIHW website.
 Comprehensive information on the quality of Perinatal NMDS elements are published in Perinatal National Minimum Data Set compliance evaluation 2001 to 2005.
 Readers are advised to read caveat information to ensure appropriate interpretation of the performance indicator.
-More detailed information on the quality of Indigenous data that might affect interpretation of the indicator was published in Indigenous mothers and their babies, Australia 2001-2004 (Chapter 1 & Chapter 5).
+More detailed information on the quality of Indigenous data that might affect interpretation of the indicator was published in Indigenous mothers and their babies, Australia 2001-

+2004 (Chapter 1 & Chapter 5).

-Metadata information for this indicator are published in the AlHW's online metadata repository - METeOR.
-Nationally consistent data items on smoking during pregnancy were added to the Perinatal NMDS from 2010 and are published in the National Health Data Dictionary as a national standard.
+Metadata information for this indicator are published in the AlHW's online metadata repository -METeOR.
+Once nationally consistent data items on antenatal care are added to the Perinatal NMDS, metadata information for this indicator will be revised in METeOR, and published in the National Health Data Dictionary as a national standard.
+In December 2009, a data item on 'pregnancy duration at the first antenatal care visit' was added to the Perinatal NMDS and included in METeOR.